Naveen-005/Cool-thoughts/README.md

 # Cool-thoughts
-A simple website to share your thoughts
+A simple website to share your thoughts built using Firebase